 Tokyo is Ready For the Translation Challenge at Olympics 2020

-An app which has been called ‘VoiceTra4U’ has the ability to translate Japanese into languages like Sinhala, Urdu and Dzongkha.
-The Tokyo based National Institute of Information and Communications Technology was the founder of the app.
+An app which has been called ‘VoiceTra4U’ has the ability to translate Japanese into languages like Sinhala, Urdu, and Dzongkha.
+The Tokyo-based National Institute of Information and Communications Technology was the founder of the app.
 Translation machines are not well known for their accuracy as their grammar is of doubtful quality, but translating conversations at a simple level can be quite useful.
-Basically, for simple everyday conversation you don’t need a quality service like a NAATI translation service.
+Basically, for simple everyday conversation, you don’t need a quality service like a NAATI translation service.

-Many people are put off travelling to countries like Japan because of the difficulties with understanding the Japanese language.
-Tokyo Governor, Yoichi Masuzoe, is set to change that image and not just by making the Olympics more accessible in terms of language but he has the aim of increasing the number of travellers to Japan from the 2014 level of 13 million to 20 million when 2020 is reached.
+Many people are put off traveling to countries like Japan because of the difficulties with understanding the Japanese language.
+Tokyo Governor, Yoichi Masuzoe, is set to change that image and not just by making the Olympics more accessible in terms of language but he has the aim of increasing the number of travelers to Japan from the 2014 level of 13 million to 20 million when 2020 is reached.